 As a franchise, Tom and Jerry had been famous for several decades, winning over audiences with their iconic slapstick and eternal rivalry.
 Eventually, Warner Bros Animation decided to put these characters to use in a Direct to Video series with the release of 2001's Tom and Jerry: The Magic Ring, similar to how they adapted Scooby-Doo in the Scooby-Doo Direct-to-Video Film Series.
 From that point onwards, Warner Bros has made a point of releasing a new movie every 1-2 years.

-Many of the movies feature the titular cat and mouse getting into themed adventures that test their rivalry, or, in some cases, force them to work together.
-Cameos from other MGM characters are often rather common, and sometimes are other Hanna-Barbera characters.
+Many of the movies feature the titular cat and mouse getting into themed adventures that test their rivalry or, in some cases, force them to work together.
+Cameos from other MGM characters are often rather common, and sometimes other Hanna-Barbera characters show up as well.
 In more recent years, many of these features cross the titular duo over with other properties.

 To date, there have been 13 entries in this series.